u0052041/How-to-build-an-elastic-structure/README.md

 ### Create a CloudFront using Load Balancer

-[CloudFront](https://aws.amazon.com/cloudfront/?nc1=h_ls) is a fast content delivery network (CDN),it will securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds.Cloudfront will also give our Elastic Load Balancer new domain name.The ELB we use in this case is the one we created in first step.
+[CloudFront](https://aws.amazon.com/cloudfront/?nc1=h_ls) is a fast content delivery network (CDN), it will securely deliver data, videos, applications, and APIs to customers globally with low latency, high transfer speeds.
+Cloudfront will also give our Elastic Load Balancer new domain name.
+The ELB we use in this case is the one we created in the first step.

 1. On the **Service** menu, choose **CloudFront**.